jakedaly97/WSAA-assignments/README.md

 # PFDA Assignments

-This project is submitted for the **Programming for Data Analytics** module of the **Higher Diploma in Science in Computing in Data Analytics** course.
+This project is submitted for the **Web Services and Applications** module of the **Higher Diploma in Science in Computing in Data Analytics** course.

 ---

 ## About This Project

-This project serves as a practical application of the theoretical knowledge acquired throughout the **Programming for Data Analytics** module.
-Building upon previously taught material from the **Programming and Scripting** module in semester one, the assignments required a deeper understanding of Python and its various libraries, such as `pandas` and `matplotlib`.
+This project serves as a practical application of the theoretical knowledge acquired throughout the **Web Services and Applications** module.
+The assignments in this module all focused on interacting with external APIs.

-Each task, written in Python, was designed to implement and explore a specific function of the Python language, often requiring research beyond the lecture material.
-This approach fostered independent thinking and problem-solving skills among the participants.

 ---

 ## Assignments Overview

-The project encompasses a total of **4 assignments**, detailed as follows:
+The repository contains a total of **3 assignments**, detailed as follows:

-### 1. **Assignment 2: Weather Data**
+### 1. **Assignment 2: Card Draw Simulation**
-   - **File**: `assignment2-weather.ipynb`
+   - **File**: `assignment2-carddraw.py`
-   - **Description**: A Jupyter notebook containing a plot of temperature over time.
+   - **Description**: A Python program that interacts with the Deck of Cards API to shuffle a new deck and draw 5 cards.
+The cards are displayed with their values and suits.

-### 2. **Assignment 3: Pie Chart**
+### 2. **Assignment 3: CSO Data Fetcher**
-   - **File**: `assignment03-pie.ipynb`
+   - **File**: `assignment03-cso.py`
-   - **Description**: A Jupyter notebook containing a pie chart of email domains.
-The data was obtained from a CSV file read into pandas.
+   - **Description**: A Python program that fetches data from the Central Statistics Office (CSO) API and saves the response as a JSON file for later use.

-### 3. **Assignment 5: Risk Simulation**
+### 3. **Assignment 4: GitHub File Updater**
-   - **File**: `assignment_5_risk.py`
-   - **Description**: A Python program simulating 1000 individual battle rounds in Risk (3 attackers vs 2 defenders).
-The results were plotted as a bar chart.

-### 4. **Assignment 6: Weather Data Analysis**
-   - **File**: `assignment_6_Weather.ipynb`
+   - **File**: `assignment04-github.py`
-   - **Description**: A Jupyter notebook analyzing weather data read into pandas.
-     - The analysis includes calculating the mean temperature for each day.
-     - The notebook contains a total of 7 plots.
+   - **Description**: A Python program using the PyGithub library to authenticate via an API token, fetch a file from a private GitHub repository, and replace occurrences of "Andrew" with "Jake" in the file.
+The updated file is then committed back to the repository.

 ---